ly3xqhl8g9/alpha-versioning/README.md

 Why keep the first `0` if it is there in order to never be reached?
 As a reminder that the development has not yet even started, that a project is always towards alpha.

+Why should we ask 'what is the end version'?
+All things must come to an end: life, the universe, the development.

 Why to think in centuries and millenia?
 See [prolegomenon](#prolegomenon), those distances require much more than millenia.
-Also, to think of software in terms of days and weeks is to not have reflected enough on the development process: we have not started yet developing.
+Also, to think of a project in terms of days and weeks is to not have reflected enough on the development process: we have not started developing yet.